Payton Pritchard’s Offseason Regimen Led Celtics In Preseason Opener Vs. Nuggets

 Pritchard's hot hand was too much for Denver

-Payton Pritchard’s immense leap from an underutilized end-of-the-bench backup guard to a difference-maker last season in Boston didn’t miss a beat once the Celtics picked up where they left off to begin their preseason in Abu Dhabi.
+Payton Pritchard’s immense leap from an underutilized end-of-the-bench guard to a difference-maker last season in Boston didn’t miss a beat once the Celtics picked up where they left off.

-Pritchard led all scorers in Boston’s 107-103 preseason-opening win over Denver — the first of two Celtics-Nuggets matchups scheduled in the Middle East this weekend — with 21 points four rebounds and six assists.
-The scrappy 26-year-old shot 6-of-13 from the field, connecting on six 3-pointers in 24 minutes off the bench, helping Boston rally back from a double-digit deficit in the second half to come away victoriously.
+Pritchard led all scorers in Boston’s 107-103 preseason-opening win over Denver — the first of two Celtics-Nuggets matchups scheduled in Abu Dhabi this weekend — with 21 points, four rebounds and six assists.
+The scrappy 26-year-old shot 6-of-13 from the field, connecting on six 3-pointers in 24 minutes off the bench, helping Boston rally back from a double-digit deficit in the second half to come away victorious.

 Celtics head coach Joe Mazzulla didn’t play the premier starters — Jayson Tatum, Jaylen Brown, Jrue Holiday and Derrick White — beyond the first half, which allowed Pritchard to showcase his offseason work as the primary ball handler on Friday.
 He wasted no time doing so either, scoring 14 points in the first half of play.